 Cryptologic technicians were part of the Navy, performing a wide range of tasks for gathering national intelligence, focusing on cryptology (techniques for secure communication) and signal knowledge.
 In addition, they were in charge of conducting Electronic Warfare, Information Operations, and Anti-Ship Missile Defense, operating computer systems, maintaining electronic sensors, and ensuring safety.

-John D., Cryptologic Technician aboard the USS Oxford (AGTR-1), said: "Veterans who worked and lived aboard Navy ships were in contact with asbestos on a daily basis, and we had to find out the hard way when our health gradually deteriorated decades later."
+John D., Cryptologic Technician aboard the USS Oxford (AGTR-1), said: "Veterans who worked and lived aboard Navy ships were in contact with asbestos daily, and we had to find out the hard way when our health gradually deteriorated decades later."